Skip to content

 How to Override BaseMapper Methods

 When overriding interface methods, distinguish between default methods and abstract interface methods.
-The overridden method should align with the actual method being called in the end.
+The overridden method should ultimately call the actual method that will be executed.

-Default methods: Either directly override the actual method being called or rewrite the original default method as a real interface method, then override the execution statement via XML or annotations.
+Default methods: Either override the actual method being called directly, or rewrite the original default method as a real interface method, then override the execution statement using XML or annotations.

-// Method 1: Annotation-style override of the selectPage method in BaseMapper (may be an interface method in older versions; here, we use the newer default method as an example)
+// Method 1: Override the selectPage method in BaseMapper using annotations (may be an interface method in older versions, using new version default as example here)

 @Override